SINTEF-AppliedCompSci/MRST/README.md

 solution is injected which is used by the biofilm for production of calcite, and the calcite reduce the pore space which in turn decreases the rock permeability.
-Further information on the mathematical model can be found in the two publications [A,B] in the "Cite" part of this README.
+Further information on the mathematical model can be found in the two publications [A, B] in the "Cite" part of this README.

 The numerical examples accompanying this module are:
 * runMICP1DCase.m and
 * runMICP3DCase.m.

-In addition, this module includes scripts to run the studies in [A,B].
+In addition, this module includes scripts to run the studies in [A, B].

 The ad-micp module is compatible with the (freely available) MATLAB Reservoir Simulation Toolbox (MRST) provided by SINTEF Digital, see